KBNLresearch/ipmlab/readme.md

 ## What it does

 Ipmlab (Image Portable Media Like A Boss ) provides a simple and straightforward way to save the content of offline portable media from the KB collection.
-It supports a variety of carrier types, such as 3.5" floppy disks, USB thumb drives and hard drives.
+It supports a variety of carrier types, such as DOS/Windows formatted 3.5" floppy disks, USB thumb drives and hard drives.

-Internally Ipmlab wraps around [IsoBuster](https://www.isobuster.com/) for extracting the content these media.
+Internally Ipmlab wraps around [Aaru Data Preservation Suite](https://www.aaru.app/) for extracting the content these media.

-The disc images are saved in a simple batch structure.
+The media images are saved in a simple batch structure.
 Each batch contains a batch manifest, which is a comma-delimited text file with basic information about each carriers, such as:

 - An identifier that links to a record in the KB catalogue.
 - A volume number (because carriers may span multiple volumes).